Christo Grozev: Russian wanted list and target

-Target of Russian spy operations

-According to British investigators, Grozev was shadowed by a group of agents on behalf of Russia in several countries, including Austria, Montenegro and Spain.
+According to British investigators, Grozev was shadowed by a group of agents on behalf of Russia in several countries, including Austria, Montenegro, and Spain.
 The coordinator of the ring was the Austrian criminal Jan Marsalek, who went into hiding in Russia.
 The agents, who came from Bulgaria, are also said to have broken into his apartment, stolen one of his computers and spied on his life in Vienna, where he lived for a time.
-The working title was “Operation Vienna”.
+The mission title was “Operation Vienna”.
 In 2025, several members of the group stood trial in Britain for espionage.

 Personal life

-In the 1990s, Grozev married Stefka Grozev.
+In the 1990s, Grozev married Stefka Grozeva.